stidd/curriculum17-18/advanced/units/unit8/README.md

 # Unit 8: Client Project

 ## Overview
-Students will work in pairs to create a project for a client.
+Coders will work in pairs to create a project for a client.
 This project is intended to highlight some very important aspects of goal setting and project management.
-It is a culminating project that will incorperate all of the skills learn thus far.
+It is a culminating project that will incorperate all of the skills learned thus far.

 ## Important Links